- Jun 6, 2024

 When eating for difficult emotions we often crave comfort foods, typically high in sugar and fat.
 This can be a result of:

-• the ease of consuming these foods which is appealing when mood is low
+the ease of consuming these foods which is appealing when mood and mental energy is low

 Breaking the Cycle

-Firstly, reduce the impact of the physical drives on your eating behaviours by making sure to eat regularly throughout the day.
-Then support a healthy relationship with food by reframing thinking of food as good and bad; you are more likely to crave foods you think of as bad but really all foods can serve us emotionally.
+Support a healthy relationship with food by reframing how you think about food.
+You are more likely to crave foods you think of as bad but really all foods can serve us emotionally.

 3. Biological Factors